 Master of Forestry

 Forests are managed for a broad variety of goods and services, in an increasingly complicated context of changing climate, land use pressures, global markets, and conflicting cultural values.
-Our aim is to train foresters to work effectively on the emerging frontiers in forest management, with a skillset grounded in practical field skills and augmented by cutting-edge tools for geospatial analysis, multi-resource assessment, and finance.
+Our aim is to train foresters to work effectively on the emerging frontiers in forest management, conservation, and policy, with a skillset grounded in practical field skills and augmented by cutting-edge tools in such fields as geospatial analysis, multi-resource assessment, and finance.

 As accredited by the Society of American Foresters (SAF, www.safnet.org), the curriculum for the MF includes coursework toward five core competencies: forest ecology and biology, measurement of forest resources, forest management, forest policy and administration, and professional ethics.
 Within these categories, students customize their course selections to emphasize particular resources (e.g., forest hydrology, wildlife) or analytic approaches (e.g., geospatial analysis, finance).
 Field trips are an essential element of the curriculum, especially featuring the Duke Forest adjacent to campus.

 Students graduating with the MF degree work in a variety of sectors: private/industrial forestry, state and federal agencies, nonprofits such as land trusts that steward working forests, and in private consulting.
-Joint-degree students who complement the MF with a MEM degree are especially competitive in the job market.
+Concurrent degree students who complement the MF with a MEM degree are especially competitive in the job market.